zenithtech/wordpress-zSlider/README.md

 }
 ```

-- Goto the new WP admin`zSlider` tab, edit the slider to your liking, and set the ID of the tag you wish to render it to, in this case `slider`.
+5. Goto the new WP admin`zSlider` tab, edit the slider to your liking, and set the ID of the tag you wish to render it to, in this case `slider`.
-- Edit your custom WP page template as such:
+6. Edit your custom WP page template as such:

 ```
-<div id="slider"></div>
+<div id="slider" class="z-slider"></div>
 <?php include_once('zSlider/main.php'); ?>
 ```

-If you're using the [slider within content](https://zenitht.com/wp-slider/slider-within-content/), remember to set a hight, such as:
+7. If you're using the [slider within content](https://zenitht.com/wp-slider/slider-within-content/), remember to set a hight, such as:

 ```
 <style type="text/css">